 CASE TWO: The Criminal Charge

 Separate from the license suspension or revocation is the criminal charge for driving while intoxicated (DWI).
 The criminal charge can carry with it jail time.
 In Missouri, it is illegal for a person to operate a motor vehicle while in an intoxicated or drugged condition.
 The penalty for a first time DWI typically includes possible jail time, 8-12 points on your license, fine, suspension, community service, SATOP classes and requirement to carry SR-22 insurance.
 An aggressive defense can help you avoid some or even all of these penalties.

 To avoid the penalties for a DWI conviction, we can arrange for a plea bargain or fight your case in court.
 Depending on the circumstances of your arrest and the strength of the evidence against you, we will recommend either a plea bargain or a trial.
 Our goal is to protect your record and protect your driving privileges.

 Good people make mistakes, and overzealous police officers can make lots of mistakes which may lead to criminal charges being dropped.
 We passionately represent the accused.
-Call today for a free consultation!
-314-561-9690
+Call us today for a free consultation at 314-561-9690